Host Modulated Therapy

 Why is Periostat (host modulated therapy) such an integral part of the Regenerative Periodontal Endoscopy protocol?

 Down regulating chronic inflammation with host modulation (Periostat – SDD), starting one – two weeks before performing a microscope procedure called Regenerative Periodontal Endoscopy, reduces bleeding and inflammation significantly, allowing clear vision into all deep periodontal pockets with a periodontal endoscope – allowing for more definitive treatment overall.
 Down-regulating the chronic inflammation immune response with host modulation prior to treatment also firms all gum tissues, promoting more rapid healing (reattachment of gum pockets) following RPE.
-But most importantly, Periostat reduces the levels of bone destroying (osteoclasts), while activating bone and tissue building cells (osteoblasts and fibroblasts).
+But most importantly, Periostat reduces the levels of bone destroying (collagenase and osteoclasts), while activating bone and tissue building cells (osteoblasts and fibroblasts).

-meaning it has no effect on the bacteria whatsoever.
+Important note about SDD (Periostat): At this very low dose, 20mg doxycycline is sub-clinical (sub-antimicrobial dose), meaning it has no effect on the bacteria whatsoever.
 The therapeutic benefit of this medication has nothing to do with killing bacteria anywhere in the body.
-In addition, research demonstrates that there has been no evidence of antibacterial resistance using SDD (Periostat),
+In addition, research demonstrates that there has been no evidence of antibacterial resistance using SDD (Periostat), even long term (12 months).

 Suggested important reading on SDD: “Host response modulation in